A wood-burning fireplace can add warmth and charm to any home.

-If you do it yourself, you will want to make sure that you look up the safety codes and put in your fireplace accordingly.
+If you do it yourself, you will want to make sure that you look up the safety codes and put them in your fireplace accordingly.

-This way, you know all the building and safety codes are followed and that you will not have to worry about your home being at risk by your wood burning fireplace.
+This way, you know all the building and safety codes are followed and that you will not have to worry about your home being at risk by your wood-burning fireplace.